rachelktyjohnson/treehouse-web-project10/README.md

-# Treehouse WebDev project 10
+# Treehouse WebDev Project 10
 ## Build a SQL Library Manager

 You have been tasked with creating an application for your local library to help them manage their book collections.
 The librarian has been using a simple SQLite database and has been entering data manually.
 The application you create should provide a more intuitive way to manage the library's collection of books.